The only royal icing recipe you’ll ever need! Perfect for decorating cookies, cakes, cupcakes, & gingerbread houses. Easy, pipes smooth, & dries hard.

 Royal icing really won’t ever spoil, because the sugar content is so high that bacteria can’t grow.
 It’s really a lot like candy.
 But having said that, you will notice the quality will degrade over time.

 After 24 hours, the royal icing will become more thin and watery.
-It can be thickened back up with a little more powdered sugar if needed.
+You can thicken it back up with a little more powdered sugar if needed.

 After 36 hours, it may start to separate.
 You can stir it though, and it will come back together.